The goals of this chapter are to:

 - Critical Thinking: The San Andreas Fault in California (Google Earth link) is a transform fault.
 Is there any evidence in the earthquake and volcanic activity that suggests this fault did not always have transform motion?
 Explain.

 The Western margin of South America is a tectonically active region where the Nazca Plate subducts under the South American Plate (Figure 1.7), creating the Andes Mountains (Google Earth link).
 Even though the entire coast is part of the same subduction zone, the subduction process doesn’t look the same throughout.
 Tables 1.3 and 1.4 contain earthquake location information from 2 different sections of the subduction zone, one from central Chile and another near the Chile-Peru border.
-The location data is the distance each earthquake was from the and how deep within the earth it was.
+The location data is the distance each earthquake was from the and how deep within the Earth it was.

-- Using the graph paper provided by your instructor, plot the distance of the earthquake foci (hypocenters) from the trench on the horizontal axis, and the depth of the earthquakes on the vertical axis; the recommended scale is 1 cm = 10 km.
+- Using the graph paper provided by your instructor, plot the distance of the earthquake foci (hypocenters) from the trench on the horizontal axis and the depth of the earthquakes on the vertical axis; the recommended scale is 1 cm = 10 km.
 Connect the plotted points to create an approximate cross-section of the subduction zone at the two locations.

 - Look at the graph you made, which region has a steeper subduction angle, the Chile-Peru border or Central Chile? ____________________

-- Partial melting of the asthenosphere above the subducting slab occurs at a certain depth and is what leads to volcanism.
+- Partial melting of the asthenosphere above the subducting slab occurs at a certain depth and leads to volcanism.
 Which location would you expect to have volcanoes closer to the coastline and why?

 |Distance from trench (km)||Depth (km)|